modaod/allodoc/src/frontend/README.md

 2. The build artifacts will be stored in the `dist/` directory.

-3. Serve with a static file server or integrate with backend.
+3. Serve with a static file server or integrate with API.

 ## Testing